 The Newman Chukka Boot by Paul Evans $339

 The Hiking Boot

-We’ve kept a respectable distance from technical boots, but the best old-school hiking boots have the alpine prowess that made them popular in the first place along with a great look.
+We’ve kept a respectable distance from technical boots, but the best pairs of old-school hiking boots boast the same alpine prowess that made them popular in the first place along with a great look.

 Ripple Sole Scarponcino Boot by Fracap $249